serlo/test-edtr-io-refactoring/README.md

 Minimal setup for edtr-io that enabled the frontend to consume the code and run it.

+Install dependencies with `npm install`.
 Typecheck the repo with `npm run check`.

 After pushing to `main`, an action will build the repo and commit it to `dist`.